svgdotjs/svg.js/README.md

 ## Parent elements

 ### Main svg document
-The main SVG.js initializer function creates a root svg node in the given element and retuns an instance of `SVG.Doc`:
+The main SVG.js initializer function creates a root svg node in the given element and returns an instance of `SVG.Doc`:

 ```javascript
 var draw = SVG('drawing')